 The official name of the Obamacare bill is the Patient Protection and Affordable Care Act.
 It became law on March 23, 2010, when President Obama signed it.
 Many people have a basic idea of what the Affordable Care Act (ACA) does, but many components of the bill aren't well known.

-The Act has 10 titles or sections.
-The Secretary of Health and Human Services implements all Titles except for Titles VIII and IX.
+The Act has 10 sections called titles.
+The Secretary of Health and Human Services implements all titles except for Titles VIII and IX.
 The Secretary of the Treasury Department implements those.

 Title I. Quality, Affordable Health Care for All Americans

-In 2014, Title I required the 32 million to 50 million uninsured Americans to buy insurance or pay a tax.
-The requirement doesn't apply to illegal immigrants because they cannot get Obamacare.
+Starting in 2014, Title I required uninsured Americans to buy insurance or pay a tax.
+The requirement didn't apply to undocumented immigrants because they aren't eligible for ACA coverage.

-The government set up health insurance exchanges to allow everyone to compare health plans.
-States received federal funding to set up the exchanges.
-Others adopted the exchange run by the federal government.
+The government set up health insurance exchanges to allow everyone to compare health plans, and states received federal funding to set up the exchanges.
+Some states adopted the exchange run by the federal government.
 The exchanges also help people to find out if they qualify for Medicaid or tax credits.
 Title I mandates Congress to use the exchanges.

+Businesses with 50 or more full-time employees must provide health insurance.
+If not, they pay an excise tax of $2,000 per employee except for the first 30 employees.
 Any company with fewer than 100 employees can use the exchanges.
-Companies with 25 employees or less that provide insurance can qualify for a tax credit of 50 percent.
-Businesses that offer health insurance to early retirees age 55-64 may be eligible for federal aid.
+Companies with 25 employees or less that provide insurance can qualify for a tax credit of 50%.

 Title I requires insurance companies to provide the following safeguards and additional benefits.